AdobeDocs/experience-manager-learn.en/help/cloud-service/migration/moving-to-aem-as-a-cloud-service/content-migration/faq.md

 ### Q: Is there a limit on the amount of content that can be transferred using CTT?

-A: No. CTT as a tool could extract from AEM source and ingest into AEMaaCS.
+No. CTT as a tool could extract from AEM source and ingest into AEMaaCS.
 However there are specific limits on AEMaaCS platform that should be considered before migration.

 For more info, refer to [cloud migration prerequisites](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/migration-journey/cloud-migration/content-transfer-tool/prerequisites-content-transfer-tool.html).

 ### Q: I have the latest BPA report from my source system, what should I do with it?

-A: Export the report as CSV and then upload it to Cloud Acceleration Manager, [associated with your IMS Org](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-acceleration-manager/using-cam/getting-started-cam.html).
+Export the report as CSV and then upload it to Cloud Acceleration Manager, [associated with your IMS Org](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-acceleration-manager/using-cam/getting-started-cam.html).
 Then go through the review process as [outlined in the Readiness Phase](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-acceleration-manager/using-cam/cam-readiness-phase.html).

 Please review the code and content complexity assessment provided by the tool and make a note of associated action items that lead to code refactoring backlog or Cloud Migration Assessment.

 ### Q: Is it recommended to extract on source author and ingest into AEMaaCS author and publish?

-A: It is always recommended to perform 1:1 extraction and ingestion between author and publish tiers.
+It is always recommended to perform 1:1 extraction and ingestion between author and publish tiers.
 That being said, it is acceptable to extract source production author and ingest that into Dev, Stage, and Production CS.

 ### Q: Is there a way to estimate the time, it takes to migrate the content from source AEM into AEMaaCS using CTT?

-A: Since the migration process depends on internet band width, heap allocated for CTT process, free memory available, and disk IO which are subjective to each source system, it is recommended to execute Proof Of migrations early on and extrapolate that data points to come up with estimates.
+Since the migration process depends on internet band width, heap allocated for CTT process, free memory available, and disk IO which are subjective to each source system, it is recommended to execute Proof Of migrations early on and extrapolate that data points to come up with estimates.

 ### Q: How does my source AEM performance be impacted if I start CTT extraction process?

-A: CTT tool runs in its own Java&trade; process which takes up to 4gb heap, which is configurable through OSGi configuration.
+CTT tool runs in its own Java&trade; process which takes up to 4gb heap, which is configurable through OSGi configuration.
 This number may change but you can grep for the Java&trade; process and find that out.

 If AZCopy is installed and/or Pre copy option / validation feature enabled, then AZCopy process consumes CPU cycles.